How to Install Hermes Agent and Enable the Web UI Chat on WSL2 Ubuntu

 hermes

-Ask it something simple like “list the files in this folder and tell me
+Ask it something simple like “list the files in this folder and tell me what kind of project it is.”
+If it answers sensibly, you’re past the hard part.
+Press Ctrl+D to exit.

 Step 4: Launch the Web UI

-The terminal is great, but Hermes also has a clean browser dashboard — and with one extra flag, that dashboard includes a full chat tab.
+The terminal is great, but Hermes also has a clean browser dashboard, and with one extra flag, that dashboard includes a full chat tab.
 Start it like this:

-hermes dashboard --tui
+hermes --tui dashboard

 A couple of things worth knowing:

-- The dashboard only listens on your own machine by default.
+• The dashboard only listens on your own machine by default.
 It holds your API keys, so leave it that way unless you really know you need network access.

 Step 5: Find Your Way Around the Dashboard